 Where is the cheapest place in Bali?

-The majority of Bali is cheap.
-As soon as you move away from the main tourist areas, like Canggu and Seminyak, you will be amazed at how low the prices are for food, accommodation, and activities.
+Truth is: The majority of Bali is cheap.
+As soon as you move away from the main tourist areas of Canggu and Seminyak, you’re likely to be amazed at just how low the prices are for food, accommodation, and activities.
 Sanur, Uluwatu, Lovina, and Ubud are some of the cheapest places in Bali where you can experience the real feel of the island.

 Is Bali a cheap place to visit?

 Bali is one of the more expensive islands of Indonesia and Southeast Asia.
 However, it’s still considered a very cheap place to visit when compared to Europe or the US!
 Cheap hotels range between $2 and $10 per night, depending on location and facilities like air conditioning.
 Eating local food is the best way to keep costs down.
 A full plate of food and an ice tea or Bintang will cost less than $5 USD per person.

 What is the cheapest month to go to Bali?